bids-standard/bids-specification/src/modality-specific-files/microelectrode-electrophysiology.md

 | [Neuroscience Information Exchange Format](https://nixio.readthedocs.io/en/latest/) | `.nix`           | A generic and open  framework with an hdf5 backend and a defined interface to many ephys formats via the [Neo library](https://neo.readthedocs.io/en/latest/).
 The `.nix` file has to contain a valid Neo structure. |
 | [Neurodata Without Borders](https://www.nwb.org)                                    | `.nwb`           | An open data standard for neurophysiology, including data from intracellular and extracellular electrophysiology experiments.                                                                                        |

 Both of these formats can also store essential metadata of the datasets.
-Some of these need to be duplicated in BIDS `.tsv` and `.json` sidecar files.
+Some of this metadata needs to be duplicated in BIDS `.tsv` and `.json` sidecar files.
-Even though the duplication requires additional effort to ensure the consistency of the data, it provides a number of advantages:
+Even though the duplication requires additional effort to ensure the consistency of the data, it provides several advantages:
-- Making the dataset easier for humans to scan as essential information is easily accessible without loading the data files
+- It makes the dataset easier for humans to scan, as essential information is easily accessible without loading the data files.
-- The dataset follows the BIDS standard and can benefit from tools building on top of this standard, starting with [bids-validator](https://github.com/bids-standard/bids-validator).
+- The dataset adheres to the BIDS standard and can benefit from tools built on top of this standard, such as [bids-validator](https://github.com/bids-standard/bids-validator).
-- It simplifies the separation of data and basic metadata, for example to publish a dataset in a light-weight fashion with access to the data files on request (as implemented by [DataLad](https://www.datalad.org)).
+- It simplifies the separation of data and basic metadata, enabling, for example, the publication of a dataset in a lightweight fashion with access to the data files on request (as implemented by [DataLad](https://www.datalad.org)).

 ##